In case you missed it, Salt & Wind is a pro-chocolate territory.

-When any of us travel, it is fully expected she they return to the office with chocolate from wherever they journeyed.
+When any of us travel, it is fully expected we return to the office with chocolate from wherever they journeyed.
 That anytime we check out the scene in a new city, a search for the best chocolate will be a major part of that r&d.

 Some work cultures revolve around a lunch break -- ours is a chocolate break -- aka a moment each afternoon when we sit around and have a coffee and a little chocolate.
 Most of the time we show restraint and just have a square or two of our favorite chocolate bars.

-But then there's chocolate season: that magical stretch from Halloween to Easter where almost every food holiday involves some sort of chocolate.
+But then there's the chocolate season: that magical stretch from Halloween to Easter where almost every food holiday involves some sort of chocolate.
 That time of year when we can let our chocolate freak flag fly with abandon.
 That's when we cook these, our favorite chocolate recipes from around the world.
 Some of these chocolate recipes are as classic as they come while others are inspired by a travel experience we had.

 From Austria to Italy and Mexico to Brazil, here are our 11 favorite chocolate recipes from around the world:

 The classic chocolate chip cookie gets a chic overhaul thanks to one simple step: rolling the chocolate into the cookie dough almost like you're making croissants.
-It makes for a cookie with layers and layers of chocolate and is our hands-down all-time favorite chocoalte chip cookie recipe.
+It makes for a cookie with layers and layers of chocolate and is our hands-down all-time favorite chocolate chip cookie recipe.

 Think sweets and Brazil and the fudgy cocoa-y truffle-like treat that is the brigadiero comes to mind.
-In this fudgy brownie recipe those flavors get baked and layered for a twist on the tradition that's just as good as the original (if not better).
+In this fudgy brownie recipe, those flavors get baked and layered for a twist on the tradition that's just as good as the original (if not better).

 If we had to pick one chocolate flavor combo that we'd pledge allegiance to?
-It'd be that chocolate hazelnut flavor that you find in Italian sweets as common as Nutella or Baci candies to the classic gianduja truffle.
+It'd be that chocolate hazelnut flavor that hails from Turin, Italy, and that you find in Italian sweets as common as Nutella or Baci candies to the classic gianduja truffle.

 Yes, this is insanely over-the-top as a coffee drink but that's why we love it.
 Made by layering liquid chocolate ganache with espresso, and whipped cream, the bicerin is a coffee drink from Turin, Italy that, in our minds, should be wayyyyy more popular!

-When it comes to making chocolate desserts, there might not exist a simpler recipe than these three ingredient cornflake clusters.
+When it comes to making chocolate desserts, there might not exist a simpler recipe than these three-ingredient cornflake clusters.
 So simple they look like a bake sale recipe, the reality is these bites are a classic French treat that you'll find in numerous chocolate shops around the country.
 We say make them yourself because they're absurdly easy to make and take just a few minutes.

 Another simple chocolate recipe that proves French food doesn't have to be complicated?
-These classic chocolate coins known as mendiants.
+These classic chocolate coins are known as mendiants.
 Our version is topped with superfood ingredients like coconut, flax, cacao, and goji so you can actually feel good about treating yourself.

-Inspired by the lattice-crusted fruit tart from Austria, linzer cookies are some of our favorite classic cookies around.
+Inspired by the lattice-crusted fruit tart from Austria, Linzer cookies are some of our favorite classic cookies around.
 Here that recipe gets a hazelnut twist because, well, we already told you how much we love that flavor, and because it makes these super classic cookies suddenly feel thoroughly modern.

-In tie for most traditional sweet from Austria is Sachertorte.
+In a tie for the most traditional sweet from Austria is Sachertorte.
 This decadent chocolate cake goes all in with a topping of silky dark chocolate ganache.
 Proof that sometimes the classics are perfect as is.

-More Chocolate On Salt & Wind
+More Chocolate On Salt & Wind Travel